Bob Manning (mayor)

-Robert Charles Manning OAM (born 16 October 1945) is the Mayor of the Cairns Regional Council, Queensland, Australia.
+Robert Charles Manning OAM (born 16 October 1945) is an Australian former politician who served as mayor of Cairns from 2012 until his resignation in 2023.

 Early life

 Manning was born in Cairns, and attended Edge Hill State School, and Cairns State High School.
 He graduated with a Bachelor of Business (Accounting) from the University of Southern Queensland.
 Manning served three years in the Australian Army including service in the Vietnam War from 1970 to 1971.

 Career

 Manning's first major position was as CEO of the Longreach Shire Council for eight years.
 In 1984 he returned to Cairns and became Secretary and then CEO of the Cairns Port Authority (including the Cairns Airport) for eighteen years from 1984 to 2002.
 After resigning his role at the port as a stand against "bullying tactics" by the Queensland Government, Manning began consulting work in Jordan and South Korea.
 In 2004 Manning became the General Manager of NQEA Australia Pty Ltd before heading overseas again to take up the role of CEO of Hermes Airports Ltd (including Larnaca International Airport and Paphos International Airport) in Cyprus until 2008.

 He has had a lengthy involvement with the Airports Council International from 1993 to 2000 (including president, vice-president and vice-chairman) and was the director/chairman of Tourism Tropical North Queensland (previously Far North Queensland Promotion Bureau) for eleven years from 1986 to 1997.

 In 2012, Manning purchased nationally acclaimed company Events NQ.
 In February 2015, Events NQ was put into liquidation, with staff left without their entitlements and creditors unpaid.